OpenPrinting/libcups/DEVELOPING.md

 are for C and C++ source files, source code for other languages should conform to the same guidelines as allowed by the language.

-Source code comments provide the reference portion of the CUPS Programming Manual, which is generated using the [codedoc](https://www.msweet.org/codedoc) software.
+Source code comments provide the reference content of the CUPS Programming Manual, which is generated using the [codedoc](https://www.msweet.org/codedoc) software.